-Effort Requires the ability to lift and carry groundskeeping supplies and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis, prolonged walking or standing, and frequent bending or stooping, kneeling and reaching on a daily basis.
+Effort: Requires the ability to lift and carry groundskeeping supplies and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis, prolonged walking or standing, and frequent bending or stooping, kneeling and reaching on a daily basis.
 Requires a full range of physical motion in order to operate manual, electric, gasoline, and diesel-powered equipment and machines, hand and power tools and equipment associated with technical grounds work.
 Requires the ability to access facilities and areas that may only be accessible by climbing stairs or by climbing ladders to a height of 15 feet.
 Must be able to move throughout assigned areas, as the work is performed primarily out-of-doors, year round.
 The Grounds Foreman may also be assigned responsibility for supervision of the grounds maintenance effort during weekend or holiday periods.
 Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Works on-site, performing all levels of grounds work either alone, as leader of a team, or as a leader of several teams simultaneously.

 2. Provides on-site coordination of work for Groundskeepers, Groundskeeper Apprentices, temporary employees, and/or student workers directly by using both verbal and written instructions in compliance with the guidelines provided by the immediate supervisor and using independent judgment in instances not covered by the guidelines.